-LOAD "filename" [,device number] [,relocate flag]
+LOAD "filename" [,device number [,relocate flag]]

 This is the command used to recall a program stored on disk or cassette tape.
-Here, the filename is a program name up to 16 characters long, in quotes.
-The name must be followed by a comma (outside the quotes) and a number which acts as a device number to determine where the program is stored (disk or tape).
+Here, the filename is a program name up to 16 characters long, in quotes or a string variable.
+The name must be followed by a comma (outside the quotes) and a device number to determine where the program is stored (disk or tape).
 If no number is supplied, the Commodore 128 assumes device number 1 (the Datassette tape recorder).

 The relocate flag is a number (0 or 1) that determines where a program is loaded in memory.
 A relocate flag of 0 tells the Commodore 128 to load the program at the start of the BASIC program area.
 A flag of 1 tells the computer to LOAD from the point where it was SAVEd.
 The default value of the relocate flag is 0.
 The program parameter of 1 is generally used when loading machine language programs.
+See also the BLOAD command.

 The device most commonly used with the LOAD command is the disk drive.
 This is device number 8, though the DLOAD command is more convient to use when working with disk.
+See the DLOAD command.